-Pom poms are a fantastic way to develop fine motor skills and dexterity and the perfect addition to any type of sensory play.
+Pom poms are a fantastic way to develop fine motor skills and dexterity and are the perfect addition to any type of sensory play.
 Sensory play is extremely beneficial for children.
 Simple activities like this have been shown to build nerve connections in the brain that assist children completing more complex tasks in the future.
 Your little one will love the eye-opening experience of an ice cube and the surprising texture of a pom pom.

 - A tray or baking pan